gustojvalle/gcchallenge/README.md

 # Coding challenge

-- to run the project please run `yarn install` and followed by `yarn start`
+- to run the project please run `yarn install` followed by `yarn start`